Torram/magic-docs/docs/Server/src/controllers/CardsController.md

 ```

 ### createCard
-Function that gets data for a card from API, then creates a card in database.
+Function that gets data for a card from API, then creates a card in the database.
 ```tsx
 import { ApiCardType } from '../servertypes/ApiCardType';
 import { SetType } from '../servertypes/SetType';